Studying Business Informatics in Germany

 Typical questions raised within the subject

-- How do you develop an app and how do you successfully launch it on the market?
+- How do you develop apps and launch them successfully on the market?

 The subject suits you,...